pietrodigangi/SoUP2021-InferenceExercise/README.md

 It is available in two versions
 - for python/Jupyter beginners: `Inference-beginners.ipynb`
 - for python/Jupyter experts: `Inference-pro.ipynb`

-Open, edit and run the notebook depending on your experience with python and/or Jupyter notebooks.
+Open, edit and run the notebook which fits best your experience with python and/or Jupyter notebooks.

 ### Ancillary input files
 - Signal S1 spectrum: `Sig-WIMP-50-S1.txt`